-NOTE: Refer to the ENGINE OIL CHANGE page in this manual for instructions on removing the oil filter.
+NOTE: Refer to ENGINE OIL CHANGE in this manual for instructions on removing the oil filter.

-To install, simply remove the oil filter off the engine and thread on WESTERBEKE'S remote oil filter as shown.
-Try to install the remote filter facing down to help reduce oil spillage when changing.
-NOTE: Westerbeke is not responsible for engine failure due to incorrect installation of the Remote Oil Filter.
+To install, simply remove the engine oil filter and thread on WESTERBEKE's remote oil filter kit as shown.
+Always install this kit with the oil filter facing down as illustrated.